42-AI/42ai_autonomous_cars/get_data/README.md

 **MAKE SURE TO NEVER UPLOAD YOUR CREDENTIALS TO GITHUB OR OTHER PUBLIC REPO**

-## 4. How to re labelize pictures manually
+## 4. How to manually relabelize and upload pictures: `../DjangoInterface/` `delete_labels_from_es.py` and `upload_to_db.py`

-To learn how to run the GUI labelizer, check the README.md in the Django interface folder.
+To learn how to run the GUI labelizer, check the README.md file in the Django interface folder: ../DjangoInterface.

-Once you have re-labelized pictures and/or selected pictures to be deleted, you can download the new labels json file from the GUI.
-This file contains the new labels and the label that shall be deleted (a field "to_delete" is added in the label).
+Note: Any picture that is wanted to be in the relabelized set must have its label confirmed in the Django app even if the label has not changed.
+Otherwise, it will be ignored during the new database upload process.
+Once the relabelization is done, click the save button in the app to save a new .json file that contains the new labels as well as the labels that will be deleted (this is done thanks to a field "to_delete" that is added in the picture label format).

 All you need to do now is delete the modified labels + pictures and upload the new labels json file by respectively running the `delete_labels_from_es.py` and `upload_to_db.py` scripts.

 The script will upload the new label and, for each label with the field "to_delete" set to True, delete the associated picture from S3 and the label from ES.
-Note: the picture will only be deleted if no other label in the database points to it.
+Note: the picture will only be deleted if no other label in the database is associated with it.

-## 5. How to search and download pictures from the database
+## 5. How to search and download pictures from the database: `search_and_download.py`

 Use the function `search_and_download.py`.
 First, you must define your search query by modifying the search.json file located in the Queries folder.